google/WebFundamentals/src/content/en/updates/2018/09/chrome-70-deps-rems.md

 ## Deprecate Shadow DOM v0

-Shadow DOM is a Web Components technology that uses scoped subtrees inside lements.
+Shadow DOM is a Web Components technology that uses scoped subtrees inside elements.
 Shadow DOM v1 has been [implemented in Chrome](https://www.chromestatus.com/feature/4667415417847808) since version 53, which shipped in August of 2016.
 Shadow DOM v0 was an experimental version not implemented in other browsers.
 As such it is now deprecated with removal